 Choosing a Golf Coach - Do Some Homework First!

 Choosing a golf coach is a very important process and should not be done without doing some basic research first.
 It is surprising to some to find out that this industry is not regulated or monitored.
 What that means is simply anyone with a desire to teach, having absolutely no coaching credentials or certifications other than being an accomplished player could show up at a range or golf course and start teaching one day.
-In other words you could very well be taking lessons from a 16 handicap amateur with no professional training, no one they may have studied under, no certifications, or understanding of the human body cause and effect.
+In other words you could very well be taking lessons from an amateur with no professional training, no one they may have studied under, no certifications, or understanding of motor patterns or human and club kinetics.
 Sadly this happens more often than one might think.
 Many practice ranges and smaller mom and pop style golf courses hire these types of instructors who are very accomplished players, but have never given a single lesson in their lives and do not understand the body swing relationships, club kinetics, motor learning abilities, and match-ups that deliver great golf consistently.
 They may charge almost as much as a well qualified well versed instructor with a fraction of the knowledge, none of the tools, or formal training or experience to provide a quality sustained plan for your growth as a player.
 Before you sign on with anyone, do some homework first.